 If you like to see rocks, they have a vast collection of those including unique fluorescent rocks and minerals from around the world.
 They also have a fantastic selection of arrowheads, pots, jugs, bowls, and tools used by Native Americans in the area and other places.

-It’s worth to notice what means Moqui – it is the term used to name the Hopi tribe of Native Americans.
+It’s worth noticing what means Moqui – it is the term used to name the Hopi tribe of Native Americans.
 They were inhabiting this region of Utah but also Arizona.

 The museum is open during the summer season from 9 A.M. to 7 P.M. from Monday to Saturday.
 Even if you are driving an RV like us, you can easily find parking space in front.
 The entrance costs 6 USD per person.